 The destruction of this, the second most important church in Naples (after the Duomo) was a terrible loss to the city, and the 1953 rebuilding marked the real beginning of the rebirth of Naples after WWII.
 The courtyard of the ancient monastic grounds was also greatly damaged.
 It had been famous, most notably, for the presence of the colorful majolica tilework on the benches and columns.
 Such tiles were characteristic of the school of Neapolitan ceramic in the mid-1700s.
 Upon commission of Charles III of Bourbon, the entire courtyard was redone by D.A.
 Vaccaro in the 1730s; the lovely tilework was the work of Donato Massa, a noted craftsman of the period.

-and—if one considers the vast amount of work entailed
+one considers the vast amount of work entailed (including

-(including the restoration of the frescoes on the
+the restoration of the frescoes on the walls and ceilings

-Dozens of art restorers, masons, and gardeners have
+had significant results.
+Dozens of art restorers, masons,

 and gardeners have been at work.
 Some of the results can

 be seen in these photos.